• Home

 Overseas exchanges

-Overseas exchanges currently refer to reciprocal exchange arrangements outwith the EU/Erasmus framework.
+Overseas exchanges currently refer to reciprocal exchange arrangements outwith the EU.
 Approximately 100 ENU students participate in the Overseas exchanges every academic year.
-Our main non-European destinations are Australia, Canada, Hong Kong, New Zealand and the USA.
+Our main non-European destinations are Australia, Canada, USA, Hong Kong, and New Zealand.

 Reciprocal Exchange